 Is FastComet fast?

 FastComet is fast enough.
-They have built-in support for Cloudflare.
+They have built-in integration for Cloudflare.
 However, full performance features are available only in the highest plan.

 Is FastComet secure?

-FastComet gives top priority for web security.
+FastComet gives top priority to web security.
 They have a feature called FastGuard, which isolates each account, which can give better protection in a shared environment.

 Does FastComet allow SSH access?